tpm2-software/tpm2-abrmd/INSTALL.md

 # Obtaining the Source Code
-As is always the case, you should check for packages available through your Linux distro before you attepmt to download and build the tpm2-abrmd from source code directly.
+As is always the case, you should check for packages available through your Linux distro before you attempt to download and build the tpm2-abrmd from source code directly.
 If you need a newer version than provided by your Distro of choice then you should download our latest stable release here: https://github.com/01org/tpm2-abrmd/releases/latest.